Localization of overdamped bosonic modes and transport in strange metals: Discussion

 It would also be interesting to directly observe the dynamics of the localized overdamped eigenmodes in strange metals.
 These eigenmodes resemble `two-level systems' in glasses, and perhaps similar experimental methods can be used \cite{Bashan23,Wolynes-rev,Gruebele19}, or those used to image nanoscale electron flow \cite{Yacoby20}.
 Additionally, it might be possible to see indirect signatures of these modes in low energy dynamical structure factors $S^R(\mathbf{q}, \omega)$ (which could be in either spin or charge channels depending upon the physical origin of the bosonic modes).
-We would expect, for instance, $\mathrm{Im}[S^R(\omega)] \equiv \int d^2\mathbf{q}~\mathrm{Im}[S^R(\mathbf{q},\omega)]$ to show an upturn like in Fig.~\ref{fig:DOS} starting at around $\omega \sim 0.1 - 1$ meV, going by the energy scales in Ref.~\cite{Hussey_foot}.
+We would expect, for instance, the wavevector-integrated structure factor $\mathrm{Im}[S^R(\omega)] \equiv \int d^2\mathbf{q}~\mathrm{Im}[S^R(\mathbf{q},\omega)]$ to show an upturn like in Fig.~\ref{fig:DOS} starting at around $\omega \sim 0.1 - 1$ meV, going by the energy scales in Ref.~\cite{Hussey_foot}.
+Such upturns should also occur in structure factors $S^R(\mathbf{q}, \omega)$ measured at a fixed wavevector $\mathbf{q}$.